 The Sybil Corporation is a software vendor that produces the market leading relational database.
 Established in the late 1970’s, Sybil’s databases run on all common operating systems and are employed in most sectors of the global economy with a particularly strong uptake in the corporate world.
 Sybil databases tend to sit on servers at the heart of corporate IT systems storing data from all aspects of the business.
 Many third party vendors offer systems and services that are built upon the Sybil database.

 Working in Sybil’s software development division in Redwood City, CA, USA, is a thirty year old mathematician employee responsible for the computational and arithmetical software code.
 He is becoming increasing antagonistic to global capitalism and has recently become interested in and sympathetic to the activities of the Anonymous ‘hacktivist’ collective.
 He decides to covertly and maliciously modify some of the source code of the Sybil database to which he has access, knowing that the next routine upgrade (or ‘patch’), which will be issued to all users of the product, will include his modified code.

-Preparation
+Stage A: Preparation

-The employee decides to modify the floating point algorithm of the Sybil database to produce errors in results that are in the range -10% to +10% away from the correct value.
+The employee decides to modify the floating point computation of the Sybil database to produce errors in results that are in the range -10% to +10% away from the correct value.
 The error is only to occur if any of the input variables match the last three numbers of the host computer’s manufacturer’s serial number.

+This will cause errors in the many critical business systems based on the Sybil database.
+By targeting floating point, the errors will appear in algorithmic systems rather than in transaction processing.
+Transaction processing includes many traditional uses of computers – such as payroll, stock control, invoicing and reservations; algorithmic systems are those involved more in design, decision support, trading and modelling and are increasing in their importance and influence in business processes.
+“Algorithms are what computers use to decide stuff”[20].

-This makes it hard to detect.
-By targeting the floating point algorithm, routine financial computations found in transaction processing will be largely unaffected – because errors in this type of calculation would be quickly spotted by the daily checks and balances of accountants and bookkeepers.
-Floating point tends to be used more in design, modelling, decision support and reporting activities, where small errors in the +-10% region are harder to detect.
+By design the compromise will be hard to detect.
+Routine financial computations found in transaction processing will be largely unaffected – because errors in this type of calculation would be quickly spotted by the daily checks and balances of accountants and bookkeepers.
+Small errors in the +-10% region in algorithmic systems are harder to detect.
 The additional filter of the input matching the machine serial number means that a specific problem cannot be replicated on a different machine but will be consistent on the host machine.
-This undermines attempts to replicate the issue, which will be the first thing support staff will try when attempting to diagnose the problem.
+This undermines attempts to replicate the issue, which will be the first thing support staff will try when attempting to diagnose the problem

 The employee then covers his tracks by altering the date on the source file, and the meta data in the code repository back to their original conditions before the modification was made, making it difficult for his managers to spot the change.
 The employee uses his knowledge of the Quality Assurance procedure in Sybil – specifically what tests are run on the floating point algorithm – to further optimise the compromise so it will not be detected by QA procedures.

 The employee then decides that only companies in the western corporate world will be affected and adds a filter that reads the company name from the database license file and only applies the compromise if the company name includes ‘plc’, ‘co’ or ‘inc’.

-Finally the employee adds a 6 month time delay (or ‘fuse’) after the upgrade is applied before the compromise activates.
+Finally the employee adds a 3 month time delay (or ‘fuse’) after the upgrade is applied before the compromise activates.
 This will reduce the likelihood that emerging issues are associated with the upgrade.

-Release
+Stage B: Attack activation